Deadly siege focuses attention on Capitol Police

 The rampage shocked the world and left the country on edge, forcing the resignations of three top Capitol security officials over the failure to stop the breach.
 Lawmakers have demanded a review of operations and an FBI briefing over what they called a “terrorist attack.”

-Sicknick was the fifth person to die because of the Capitol violence.
+Sicknick was the fifth person to die because of the Capitol protest violence.

-A woman from California was shot to death by Capitol Police, and three other people died after “medical emergencies” related to the breach, including at least who died of an apparent heart attack.
+One protester, a woman from California, was shot to death by Capitol Police, and three other people died after “medical emergencies” related to the breach, including at least who died of an apparent heart attack.

 Sicknick, 42, was hit in the head with a fire extinguisher during a struggle, two law enforcement officials said, although it was not clear if he was the officer shown in the video.
 The officials could not discuss the ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.